Bachmann's new chief of staff: ethically challenged

 We'll be watching the career of Mr. Parrish closely, because his ridiculous wingnuttery is so entertaining.
 But who is this Brooks Kochvar?

-by American RadioWorks on the cozy relationships between special-interest lobbyists and congressional staffers reveals that Kochvar has accepted two lobbyist-sponsored trips, worth almost $2,000, from the Congressional Institute, Inc., a Washington "think tank."
-According to SourceWatch
+An investigation by American RadioWorks on the cozy relationships between special-interest lobbyists and congressional staffers reveals that Kochvar has accepted two lobbyist-sponsored trips, worth almost $2,000, from the Congressional Institute, Inc., a Washington "think tank."
+According to SourceWatch, CII is

 such as health care, taxes, energy, and the environment.
 The Institute